 Responsibilities of an 802.11 SA Ballot CRC

-An 802.11 SA Ballot CRC shall make available on the 802.11 member’s area any drafts it sends to sponsor ballot.
+An 802.11 SA Ballot CRC shall make available on the 802.11 member’s area any drafts it sends to SA ballot.

-An 802.11 SA Ballot CRC shall make available on the 802.11 document server all sponsor ballot comments received and any comment resolutions that it approves.
+An 802.11 SA Ballot CRC shall make available on the 802.11 document server all SA ballot comments received and any comment resolutions that it approves.

 All submissions presented to and all minutes of an 802.11 SA Ballot CRC shall be posted to the 802.11 document server.